-Elite performance requires deliberate (ie mindful) practice
+Elite performance requires continued learning

-E = Experimentation - From successful experiments identify key thoughts (eg images) which help you.
-Then deliberately use these key thoughts in real life situations until they become a new (unconscious) habit.
+E = Experimentation - From successful experiments identify what helps you (eg a thought or image).
+Then use this in real life situations until you have developed a new (unconscious) habit.

 C = Curiosity - Base your experimentation in curiosity: What happens if...?
 Watch out for 'fear of failure' as ANY fear will kill curiosity.
 It will stop you trying new things and hold you in old habits.

 T = Triggers (to new learning) - Stimulate your curiosity by allowing everyday events to raise new questions to explore.
 Or be inspired by the perspective, knowledge or skill of a mentor / teacher.